core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

 ## Read the latest data {#read-data}

 A client can get the latest published topic-data by making a GET request to the topic-data URI in the broker.
-Please note that discovery of the topic-data parameter is a required previous step (see {{topic-get-resource}}).
+Please note that discovery of the 'topic-data' topic property is a required previous step (see {{topic-get-resource}}).

 On success, the server MUST return 2.05 (Content) response with the data.